m-miller/family-tree/README.md

 | `stats.html` | Charts and tables built from `data.json` in the browser |
 | `admin/` | Password-protected editor (PHP + MySQL) |

-Clicking a person opens a panel with their dates, places, burial links and notes.
+Clicking a person opens a panel with their dates, places, burial links, sources and notes.
 Nodes are coloured by sex: grey for men, green for women, blue where it isn't known.
-Multiple marriages get a progressively darker left border.
+Multiple marriages get a progressively darker left border, and cards lean towards the pointer as it passes over them.

+### Moving around the tree

+A pad of controls sits over the chart: arrows to scroll in each direction, a button to return to the starting view, and below them zoom out, fit the whole tree, and zoom in.
+Holding an arrow picks up speed the longer it is held and coasts to a stop when released.
+The tree can also be dragged and zoomed with the mouse as before.

+### Who is related to whom

+The panel has a **How is this person related to...** button.
+Press it, then click a second person, and their panel names the relationship: parents and grandparents, siblings, uncles and aunts with their grand- and great- prefixes, nephews and nieces, Nth cousins with "once removed" counts, and in-laws.
+The panel stays open while a comparison is in progress, so the arrows and zoom can be used to reach someone on the far side of the chart.

+This is worked out in `js/relate.js` from the tree data itself - the nesting already says who the parents, children and spouses are - so it needs nothing stored and no ids.
+Half-siblings are not distinguished from full siblings.

 ## How the data flows